PetrovaNina/Next-MongoDB-app/README.md

 5. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 After the form submission all the data is inserting into the database via `pages/api/payment`.
-Sussessful "PUT" request returns the JSON object with "RequestId" and "Amount" properties.
+Successful "PUT" request returns the JSON object with "RequestId" and "Amount" properties.